 In this study, we identify 188 802 likely active upstream open reading frames, from a genomewide set of 1 270 265 unique uORFs.
-We highlight the 10% of our predictions that are most likely to be functional, as a high reliability subset.
+We further highlight the 10% of our predictions that are most likely to be functional, as a high reliability subset.

 We began by assuming that ribosome profiling experiments have a high false negative rate for identification of functional uORFs.
 Our method applied the intersection of three ribosome profiling studies, to form a reference set of known active uORFs.
-The low overlap between ribosome profiling experiments suggests a high false-negative rate.
-The finding that pairs of ribosome profiling experiments may be used to correctly identify the uORFs translated in a third experiment, also suggests a high false negative rate.
-The large number of uORFs we identified as likely functional is consistent with me premise, but remarkable in comparison to other studies on the topic.
+The low overlap between ribosome profiling experiments suggests a high false-negative rate in individual experiments.
+The finding that pairs of ribosome profiling experiments may be used to correctly identify the uORFs translated in a third experiment also suggests a high false negative rate.
+The large number of uORFs we identified as likely functional is consistent with this premise, but remarkablesignficant-in comparison to other studies on the topic.

 There is precedent for our findings, in comparisons of large-scale parallel experiments of interaction between biomolecules.
-The protein-protein interaction experiments of Uetz et al. employed a comprehensive, genome-wide scope (50).
-Subsequent experiments by Ito et al., with similar technique and scope, showed low overlap with results of the prior project (51).
-It became clear that both experiments had relatively high false-negative rates.
-The universe of possible protein-protein interactions, was much larger than identified in either experiment individually (52).
+The protein-protein interaction experiments of Uetz et al. employed a comprehensive, genome-wide scope (49).
+Subsequent experiments by Ito et al., with similar technique and scope, showed low overlap with results of the prior project (50). [[PDM to MG: simplify, and cite Current Opinion in Microbiology paper]] It became clear that both experiments had relatively high false-negative rates.
+The the universe of possible protein-protein interactions, is much larger than identified in either experiment individually.
+Benefit in identifying these interactions, is achieved by combining datasets (51).

-Our use of an intersection between ribosome profiling experiments, provides some control against differences experimental condition and protocol, and tissue specific results (both HEK293 and THP-1 cells were examined).
-However, just as protein levels vary widely across celltype (49), it may prove that the activity of uORFs varies considerably across cell types, and cellular conditions.
-Analysis of cell-type specific and condition specific activity of uORFs, may further expand estimates of the population of uORFs.
+Our use of an intersection between ribosome profiling experiments, provides some control against differences experimental conditions and tissue specific results (both HEK293 and THP-1 cells were examined).
+However, just as protein levels vary widely across cell-types (52) it may prove that the activity of uORFs varies considerably across cell types and cellular conditions.
+Analysis of cell-type specific and condition specific activity of uORFs may further expand estimates of the population of uORFs.